ninioArtillero/RTG/README.md

 It addresses the following general question:
 How programming language expressiveness translates to musical expressiveness for composition and live performance?

+> [!IMPORTANT]
+> The library is in a _provisional_ state and still not released on [Hackage](https://hackage.haskell.org/).
+> The API is bloated (most module functions are exported for experimentation)
+> and still subject to redesign.

 ## Papers

 * [Rhythm, Time and Geometry](https://doi.org/10.21428/108765d1.e65cd604) @ Algorithmic Pattern Salon (2023)